 On top of that, the sebaceous glands in your scalp naturally produce less oil as you age.
 That natural oil — sebum — is what coats your hair and keeps it feeling soft and supple.
 Less oil means less moisture reaches each strand, making the texture feel even rougher and unrulier.
 It's a double hit: structural changes at the cuticle level plus a drop in natural conditioning.

 Some people describe their gray hair as "steel wool" or "cotton."
-Many women going through the transition phase often say the two types feel completely different even on the same head.
+Sound familiar?
+Many women going through the transition phase — where pigmented hair and gray hair coexist — often say the two types feel completely different even on the same head.
+That contrast can make styling much more difficult and can leave hair looking untamed even when you've just styled it.

 Dullness and Lack of Shine